Plumsail/forms-docs/SharePoint/how-to/language.rst

 .. |pic3| image:: ../images/how-to/language/sign-in.png
    :alt: Login as German Admin

-When they open the form in the editor, they will see an empty form and a Content Type in their own language (if translated):
+When they open the form in the editor, they will see an empty form and a Content Type in their own language:

 |pic4|